What is elder abuse?

 - Call and visit as often as you can.
 Help the elder consider you a trusted confidante.

-- Offer to stay with the elder so the caregiver can have a break — on a regular basis, if you can.
+- Offer to stay with the elder so the caregiver can have a break — on a regular basis, if possible.

 - Make sure your financial and legal affairs are in order.
 If they aren’t, enlist professional help to get them in order, with the assistance of a trusted friend or relative if necessary.